 - dietary habits

 It can help to list any existing symptoms before the visit.

 The endocrinologist might ask about symptoms that do not seem to be related, or that seem unnecessary.

 This is because hormone levels affect so many different systems in the body that just small changes in one gland can impact parts of the body far from the site of the glands themselves.

 They will check the patient's heart rate and blood pressure, and look at the condition of their skin, hair, teeth, and mouth.

 Blood and urine samples may be taken.

-Following diagnosis, the endocrinologist will suggest a treatment plan, which will depend on which underlying condition is causing the symptoms.
+Following diagnosis, the endocrinologist will suggest a treatment plan.
+This will depend on which underlying condition is causing the symptoms.